 Interview with Helen Shi, Founder of Dr. Yang's Crampless Tea

 There’s no denying the wrenching feeling of cramps when your period is on the way is the worse and can be enough to make you never want to leave your bed.
-We created our cooling menstrual pads and soothing balm with this in mind and to help ease menstrual cramps.
-We also recently discovered Dr. Yang’s Crampless tea, an all-natural tea inspired by traditional Chinese medicine that uses ginger, jujube, black sugar and goji berry to not only soothe menstrual cramping but prevent it before it happens.
+We recently discovered Dr. Yang’s Crampless tea, an all-natural tea inspired by traditional Chinese medicine that uses ginger, jujube, black sugar and goji berry to not only soothe menstrual cramping but prevent it before it happens.

 We spoke with Helen Shi, the founder of Dr. Yang, to hear more about the inspiration behind her tea for period cramps (HINT: She named it after her mom!) and learn more.
 Check out the full interview below.

 Tell us a little bit about your background and the inspiration behind Dr. Yang’s Crampless Tea.

 My mom brewed this tea for me when I was young and having really bad period cramps and discovering the pain that comes with it.
 The general recipe of ginger and black sugar is actually a really common household remedy in China.
 It’s known in China that when you have period cramps, this is what you drink, and it’s highly commercialized already.
 But my mom tweaked the recipe a little bit.
 She added Goji berries and Jujubes, which are other ingredients known for soothing period cramps.
 She also told me to drink the tea the week before my period and not using it as a pain reliever during my period.
 This would help me prevent period cramps almost altogether.
 This has been a life-changer for me, and I wanted to share it with women across the world.